Super-Protocol/docs/whitepaper/tee-provider.md

 1. The master provider runs a program to aggregate the results and gives it the encrypted results along with the keys encrypted for the trusted loader
 ## Supported TEEs (first-priority)
-The Aggregion team has significant experience using Intel SGX for confidential processing of big data.
+The team has significant experience using Intel SGX for confidential processing of big data.
 Their expertise will help simplify the migration of their existing solution to Super Protocol and the creation of the necessary infrastructure.

 The currently available solutions are described below.
 Note that only Intel SGX and AMD SEV solutions are available for use.
 Despite that, Super Protocol includes support for other solutions, including GPU: